AK Plaza, Bundang

-Samsung Plaza has grown substantially, the total sale of 1997 was 270 billion won and in 2004 it was, doubled, 540 billion won.
+Samsung Plaza grew substantially.
+In 1997, the total sales revenue was 270 billion won.
+By 2004, it had doubled to 540 billion won.
 In 2005, Bundang Samsung Plaza ranked 6th in amount of sales in South Korea.

 In February 2007, Samsung Corporation signed a contract with ARD Holdings, Inc. to sell Samsung Plaza Department Store.

+The building was renamed to AK Plaza on March 2, 2009.